davidmeredith/devsGuidebook/devGuidebook.md

 #### Extension Functions

 - Other languages have different ways to extend the functionality of an existing type.
-For example, C# and Kotlin support extension functions that graft logic onto types.
+For example, C# and Kotlin support extension functions that graft logic onto existing types.
 Notice that in the example below, the `method` is defined on the trait named `GenericTrait` to establish a polymorphic type via an implementation with `TraitImpl`.
-If you could not access `TraitImpl` source code, you may need to either compose or extend the`TraitImpl` type with a new class e.g. `TraitImplComposed` before implementing the `GenericTrait` on that - much more fuss when compared to Rust/Scala/Go trait-style syntax that allows you to graft behaviour directly to existing types.
+If you could not access the source code of `TraitImpl`, you may need to either compose or extend the`TraitImpl` type with a new type e.g. `TraitImplComposed` before implementing the `GenericTrait` on that - much more fuss when compared to Rust/Scala/Go trait-style syntax that allows you to graft behaviour directly to existing types.

 ![](attachments/Pasted%20image%2020241027144154.png)